-If I didn’t have access to a good, competent property management company, I wouldn’t have even considered buying rental properties in the first place, that's the honest truth.
+If I didn’t have access to a good, competent property management company, I wouldn’t have even considered buying rental properties in the first place.
+That’s the honest truth.

-Knowing that I can pay a very fair price for someone else to handle ALL of the headaches that rental properties are known for – is a total game-changer.
+Knowing that I can pay a very fair price for someone else to handle ALL of the headaches that rental properties are known for is a total game-changer.

-I’d like you to take a moment and ask yourself two questions.
+At this point, I’d like you to take a moment and ask yourself two questions.

 Would you rather…

 A. Create a Permanent Job For Yourself as a Manager of Rental Properties?